Optimal diabatic dynamics of Majorana-based quantum gates: errors and robustness

 \subsection{Pink, $1/f$ noise}

-The advantage of white noise is that it allows for numerically exact calculations through the solution of a local (in time) deterministic master equation [see Eq.~\eqref{eq:master}] .
+White noise allows for numerically exact calculations through the solution of a deterministic differential master equation [see Eq.~\eqref{eq:master}] .
 This limit is relevant under more general conditions than those suggested by its precise mathematical definition, e.g., to the ubiquitous Ornstein-Uhlenbeck process, where the correlations of noise in the time domain decay exponentially.
 Intuitively, exponentially decaying correlations can be safely cut off after a characteristic correlation time, recovering the white-noise predictions upon temporal rescaling~\cite{Dalessio}.
 However, we expect the noise spectra in real experiments to have a $1/f$ frequency dependence~\cite{hassler_toptransmon_2011}.

 Before a quantitative analysis of $1/f$ noise, we comment that qualitative similarities between the effects of white noise and other types of colored noise are expected.
 Noise introduces a rate for the deposition of excess energy, which can be understood by viewing it as a sequence of small quantum quenches.
 Each quench deposits some energy into the system without a strong dependence on the deterministic part of the Hamiltonian $H_0(t)$.
 Whether there are correlations between these quenches (colored noise) or they are completely uncorrelated (white noise) should not qualitatively alter this generic effect.
 This does not imply, however, that the spectral density of the noise is unimportant.
-An extreme case is a noise spectrum localized on certain frequencies, which are either resonant or lie outside the bandwidth of the system, respectively enhancing or suppressing the absorption of energy by the system.
-Such localized noise spectra are not ubiquitous in experiment though.
+An extreme case is a noise spectrum localized on certain frequencies, which are either resonant or lie outside the bandwidth of the system, respectively, enhancing or suppressing the absorption of energy by the system.
+Such localized noise spectra are not common in experiment.